 - Read up every possible article on Pinterest tips

 One of these will cost you money and the other involves a whole lot of time.
 I wanted to give you a side by side comparison to help you to decide.

 Oh wow!
-This is going to sound very weird coming from me but I never realised how many of these courses don’t teach about Pinterest tribes.
+This is going to sound very weird coming from me but I never realised how many of these courses don’t teach about Tailwind tribes.